meker12/commerce-channels.en/help/amazon-channel/amazon-order-details.md

 >[!IMPORTANT]
 >
->Amazon accepts non-standard address information that cannot be imported into [!DNL Amazon Sales Channel], thus preventing the state/country codes from updating correctly for some orders.
+>Amazon accepts non-standard address information that cannot be imported into Amazon sales channel, thus preventing the state/country codes from updating correctly for some orders.
 To correct address errors, the following fields are editable in the order details:
 >
 >- `Shipping address 1`
 >- `Shipping address 2`